mosaghafian/WalkinClinic/README.md

 Patient.h & Patient.cpp are the implemenation of the objects patient.
 List.h & List.cpp are the the implementation of a value oriented list that allows for the operations of insertion and remove.

+### Makefile
+Write make for creating the .o files and then ./wi for running the test driver